Particular/docs.particular.net/nservicebus/bridge/index.md

 ## Topology

-The Bridge is in essence a pair of NServiceBus endpoints that forward messages between each other.
+The Bridge is a process hosting a pair of NServiceBus endpoints that forward messages between each other.
 Regular endpoints connect to the Bridge using *connectors* that allow them to configure the routing

 snippet: connector